 - Portion the fudge into 1-inch square pieces.
 Cut each slice, in one stroke if possible, with a knife warmed in boiling water and wiped dry each time.

-- Store the fudge in an airtight container in the refrigerator.
+- Storage instructions: Store the fudge in an airtight container in the refrigerator.
 The fudge will last for 4 weeks.
 To freeze the fudge, wrap it first in wax paper, then in plastic wrap.
 Put the wrapped fudge in a ziplock bag.
 It will last for several months.
+It also ships well for your faraway family and friends, wrapped in plastic and sealed in a ziplock bag.

 Kira Bornemann says